hyperledger/fabric/docs/source/access_control.md

 policies to ensure that the ACLs for peer proposals are not impossible to satisfy (unless that is the intention).

-#### Migration considerations for customers using the experimental ACL feature

-Previously, the management of access control lists was done in an `isolated_data` section of the channel creation transaction and updated via `PEER_RESOURCE_UPDATE` transactions.
-Originally, it was thought that the `resources` tree would handle the update of several functions that, ultimately, were handled in other ways, so maintaining a separate parallel peer configuration tree was judged to be unnecessary.

-Migration for customers using the experimental resources tree in v1.1 is possible.
-Because the official v1.2 release does not support the old ACL methods, the network operators should shut down all their peers.
-Then, they should upgrade them to v1.2, submit a channel reconfiguration transaction which enables the v1.2 capability and sets the desired ACLs, and then finally restart the upgraded peers.
-The restarted peers will immediately consume the new channel configuration and enforce the ACLs as desired.

 <!--- Licensed under Creative Commons Attribution 4.0 International License
 https://creativecommons.org/licenses/by/4.0/ -->